Saad-Shakeel/Mcp-Server-Starter/README.md

 # MCP Server Starter

-A comprehensive guide and examples for creating and using Model Context Protocol (MCP) servers with LangChain.
-This repository demonstrates how to build custom MCP servers and integrate them with LangChain agents for enhanced AI capabilities.
+Simple examples of Model Context Protocol (MCP) servers built with LangChain.
+This repository demonstrates how to create basic MCP servers and integrate them with LangChain agents for enhanced AI functionality.

 ## What is MCP?